cms-outreach/ispy-webgl/README.md

 ### Is it me, or is the display seem a "bit slow" when I try to manipulate it?

 It may not be you.
 Toggle "Show display statistics" from the "Stats" button.
 What's the framerate?
-The framerate is actually throttled but it's probably fine to turn the maximum framerate via the "Settings" button.
+The framerate is actually throttled but it's probably fine to turn up the maximum framerate via the "Settings" button.

 ### In orthographic (i.e. "flat" as opposed to the default perspective mode) zooming doesn't seem to work.
 What gives?